Gender Bias in Psychology

 The former Prime Minister took lessons in the 1970s to make her voice seem firmer and more powerful

 Androcentrism leads to alpha and beta bias.
-Alpha bias exaggerates gender differences and often puts men in a better light than women.
+Alpha bias exaggerates gender differences and often puts one gender in a better light than the other.
 Beta bias minimises gender differences which can lead to a lack of research into female behaviours thus ignoring gender differences altogether.

 It may be very difficult to achieve a completely unbiased approach to experimentation as the experimenter's behaviour towards different genders may be a subconscious act.
 Men and women are different so cannot always be given the same explanations for behaviour as this wouldn't be an accurate generalisation.